-12. Council has the ability to make changes to the draft bylaw as an outcome of formal consultation in response to feedback received, as long as the changes are within the scope of the statement of proposal.
-Material changes to the draft bylaw proposed after consultation that are not contemplated in the statement of proposal may require Council to consult again.
+- 12. Council will receive feedback from the formal consultation process and has the ability to consider changes to the draft bylaw based on this feedback, as long these changes are within the scope of the statement of proposal.
+Material changes to the draft bylaw proposed after consultation that are not contemplated in the statement of proposal may require further consultation. - 13.
+This report identifies and assesses the following reasonably practicable options for assessing the matter as required by section 77 of the Local Government Act 2002.

-- 13. This report identifies and assesses the following reasonably practicable options for assessing the matter as required by section 77 of the Local Government Act 2002. - 14.
-Option 1: That the Community & Services Committee recommends that Council endorses the draft Cemeteries Bylaw 2023 / Kā Ture Urupā for consultation following the Special Consultative Procedure.
-Note that it is open to the Committee to recommend changes to the draft bylaw as part of this option.
+14. Option 1: That Council endorses the draft Cemeteries Bylaw 2023 / Kā Ture Urupā for consultation in accordance with the special consultative procedure requirements under the Local Government Act.
+Note that it is open to the Council to recommend changes to the draft bylaw as part of this option.